 Open up a hard drive; you’ll find a few platters stacked on top of one another like a spindle of compact discs.
 Each disc has a thin layer of metal on top that can be magnetized by the read/write head — which hovers on top of each platter — into binary patterns to store information.

-This process is the same when you write on a portion — called sector — of the platter for the first time or any subsequent times (overwriting).
+This process is the same as writing on a portion — called sector — of the platter for the first time or any subsequent times (overwriting).
 In either case, the drive magnetizes the sector directly into the patterns required at the time of writing, regardless of their state.

-The reading/writing speed of a hard drive depends mainly on how fast it can spin its platters.
+A hard drive’s reading/writing speed depends mainly on how fast it can spin its platters.
 Most consumer-grade HDDs spin at either 5,400 rounds per minute or 7,200 RPM.
 They are mechanical machines.

 An SSD’s basics

 An SSD has no moving parts.
-It’s an integrated circuit and therefore uses less energy yet can provide much faster access to the information it stores than an HDD.
+It’s an integrated circuit that uses less energy yet can provide much faster access to the information it stores than an HDD.

 It also can come in much smaller physical sizes and doesn’t necessarily need to conform to a standard design.
 Still, most do anyway for ease-of-use, though many also come in a proprietary form that fits only in a particular application.